Giving Cow’s Milk to Babies

 - Alternatives to Cow’s Milk

 Many of us have fond memories of being fed cow’s milk by our mothers when we were young.
-This delicious and nutritious drink is often offered by itself, with cornflakes and oats, or in milkshakes, etc. to kids.
-However, since a baby’s digestive system isn’t as developed as a ten-year old’s, one wonders if it is the ideal drink for an infant.
-Here, we discuss if cow’s milk is suitable for babies, and if not, when it can be introduced to them.
+This delicious and nutritious drink is often offered by itself, with cornflakes and oats or in milkshakes, etc., to kids.
+However, since a baby’s digestive system isn’t as developed as a ten-year-olds, one wonders if it is the ideal drink for an infant.
+Here, we discuss if cow’s milk is suitable for babies and, if not, when it can be introduced to them.
+We will also discuss how you can give it to your baby, its health benefits, and more.
+Let’s read.

 Can We Give Cow’s Milk to a Newborn Baby?

 Cow’s milk isn’t recommended to newborn babies for a variety of reasons.

 - Firstly, a baby’s digestive system isn’t developed enough to handle the large quantity of proteins (such as casein and whey) in cow’s milk.

 - Secondly, the early introduction of cow’s milk to your infant can make his system intolerant to it.

 - Lastly, cow’s milk can make your newborn iron deficient, as it interferes with iron absorption in the body.